data-mechanics/course-2017-fal-proj/esaracin/README.md

 Web Visualizations (Project #3):
 	As the final component to the project, I had to develop two web-based visualizations of the data and the results to the problems I had tried to tackle.
 The first of these steps was to provide a more intuitive way to visualize the scope of Boston's crime problem, and its derivative FIO problem, through interactive web maps.
-This was approached in build_heatmap.py, which, reading in the crime incident report data and FIO data obtained in Project #1, creates two interactive .html files (heatmap_crimes.html and heatmap_FIOs.html) that allow the user to see how both crimes and FIOs in Boston have changed over time.
+This was approached in build_heatmap.py, which, reading in the crime incident report data and FIO data obtained in Project #1, create an interactive .html file (heatmap_crimes.html) that allow the user to see how both crimes in Boston have changed over time.

 	With this more comprehensive view of the problem, I thought it best to at least attempt to devise a solution.
 The answer I came up with was simple, but elegant: simply cluster Boston into it's respective crime centers, and provide a tool that would let any would-be user analyze exactly where they need to devote resources in order to effectively combat crime in Boston.
 In this way,